 Local Government Rules

 Bulletin B: Electronic Records Standards and Procedures contains statutes (Local Gov. Code, Chapter 205) as well as the administrative rules, 13 TAC Chapter 7, that are applicable to electronic storage of any local government record data whose retention period is at least 10 years on a records retention schedule issued by the commission.
-The rules in Bulletin B are currently undergoing long overdue updates, but the standards and procedures remain applicable to electronic records being created today.

 This means that if the records you’re scanning have a retention period of 10 years or more, you must make sure that…